sybrew/the-seo-framework/readme.txt

 		* NOTE TO SELF: Changing this would require us to change the default options, the filters behavior, and the JS code.. is this the best route?
 	* TODO set `get_logo_uploader_form()`'s flex value to true, Google allows logos of any dimension...
 	* **Redirects:** When a post is redirected, it will no longer be included in the sitemap.
 So, you no longer have to fiddle with the "index" setting to get the expected result.
+	* **Sitemap:**
-	* **Sitemap:** The sitemap post limit now counts all posts, pages, and custom post types; instead of them separately.
+		* The sitemap post limit now counts all posts, pages, and custom post types; instead of them separately.
 			* Note: Because we can't guess your intent when you set the option (or left it unchanged), we aren't updating this.
 			* New users will have this setting set to 3000 posts, from 1200 previously.
-	* **Sitemap:** The post query has changed.
+		* The post query has changed:
 			1. First, we find the blog and front-page ID.
 We add these on top of the sitemap.
 			1. Then, we query all public hierarchical post types (pages).
 The sitemap query limit is used here, and we query-sort the items by published date, ascending.
 				* TODO update the explanation in the settings pages to represent this...
 			1. Then, we query all public non-hierarchical post types (posts), but no attachments--the sitemap query limit is used again, and we query-sort the items by last updated, descending.
 			1. Finally, we combine the pages and posts, and go through them.
 				* Note that, at most, 50000 items will be displayed, or 49998 if the homepage is a blog.
-	* **Sitemap:** The blog page's priority is now `1.0`, from `0.9`.
+		* The blog page's priority is now `1.0`, from `0.9`.
 Note, however, that this feature is disabled by default and deprecated by some search engines.
-	* **Sitemap:** The page and post priorities now deduce based on item's position, instead of that pages always has a priority of `0.9`.
+		* The page and post priorities now deduce based on item's position from `0.9`, instead of that pages always has a priority of `0.9`.
-		* They still start at 0.9.
 * **Improved:**
 	* **Accessibility:**
 		* The homepage settings may now reveal more information on where this data can be altered.